reef-defi/reef-docs/content/docs/developers/nodes.md

 ```

 To make the node archival (for use with indexers or block explorers) we use the `--pruning=archive` flag.
 Omit this flag to run the _light_ RPC node.

+Additionally, you may want to configure nginx frontend with TLS.
+See an [example](https://github.com/reef-defi/reef-chain/blob/master/rpc/nginx.conf).

 ## Start a bootnode